deathworlders/online/content/books/deathworlders/chapter-62-tooth-and-claw.md

 Though of course, the whole afternoon had been a blend of both, from Daar’s perspective.

 “Y’know ‘yer lucky, Garaaf,” he commented as they entered to find the small knee-table well laden with meat cuts and steamed buns.
-I was hopin’ ‘ta play wif’ ‘ya in my gym too...but that’d be a bit too on-the-nose, even ‘fer me.
+"I was hopin’ ‘ta play wif’ ‘ya in my gym too...but that’d be a bit too on-the-nose, even ‘fer me.
 ‘Ya got Naydi here ‘ta thank!”

 “And I am sincerely grateful for that.
 My ego isn’t so grand as to think it could hope to keep up.”